minio/docs/source/operations/external-iam.rst

 When using an Active Directory/LDAP server for identity management (authentication), MinIO maintains control over access (authorization) through PBAC.

 When a user successfully authenticates to MinIO using their AD/LDAP credentials, MinIO searches for all :ref:`policies <minio-policy>` which are explicitly associated to that user's Distinguished Name (DN).
-Specifically, the policy must be assigned to a user with a matching DN using the :mc-cmd:`mc admin policy set` command.
+Specifically, the policy must be assigned to a user with a matching DN using the :mc-cmd:`mc admin policy attach` command.

 MinIO also supports querying for the user's AD/LDAP group membership.
 MinIO attempts to match existing policies to the DN for each of the user's groups.